Seednode/roulette/README.md

 An example instance with most features enabled can be found [here](https://nature.seedno.de/).

 ## Admin prefix
-You can restrict access to certain functionality by prepending a secret string to the paths.
+You can restrict access to certain functionality (the REST API and profiling endpoints) by prepending a secret string to the paths.

 For example, providing the `--admin-prefix=abc123` flag will register the index rebuild path as `/abc123/index/rebuild`.